-Dr. Amy Giddings currently serves as an Associate Professor of Sport and Recreation Management and the Academic Director of the Master’s in Sport Business.
+Dr. Amy Giddings currently serves as an Associate Professor of Instruction in Sport and Recreation Management and the Academic Director of the Master’s in Sport Business.
 Her industry and work experiences range from community recreation to international sport and include positions with the Olympic Games, collegiate recreation and intercollegiate athletics, and non-profit sport organizations.
 She has received numerous grants for program development and research including one from the NCAA to support initiatives related to increasing minority and female participation in the field of coaching.
 Encouraging women to consider a career in coaching has always been a passion and it led Dr. Giddings to create The Women’s Coaching Network, which includes both the Women in Coaching blog and the Real Women of Coaching video series.
 She also works with community organizations assisting with coach development in under-resourced communities.

 The founder of the Philadelphia Coaches Conference, Dr. Giddings brings together coaches at the youth, scholastic, collegiate and professional levels to share their knowledge with one another in a two-day event.
 The establishment of this collaborative event was a catalyst for her work with the School District of Philadelphia’s Office of Athletics – where she created and provided education and professional development programming to all school district coaches over a two-year period.